knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 The terminal screen consisted of a black background, with green or white alphanumeric characters.
 One reason for the black background was to reduce eye strain; a white background would cause eye fatigue and glare, and it would also require a significant amount of power.

+[Figure x: The VT100 is a terminal introduced in 1978.
+Notice that there is no mouse.]

 The invention of computer terminals significantly improved the efficiency and usability of computers.
 It enabled users to interact with the machines in a more intuitive and direct manner, enabling the growth and adoption of computing technology.

 # The Modern State of Computers